 Kallmann McKinnell and Knowles created a tripartite vertical arrangement for the building, a traditional architectural organization, but expressed here in a modern interpretation that resembles an inverted pyramid.
 From the exterior, the forms, organization, and material selection help identify the general functions that take place in the building.
-The brick mound rising from City Hall Plaza contains public services; the middle zone uses monumental columns and ceremonial spaces identified by large, projecting, cast-in-place hoods to symbolize the heads of government; the crown composed of repeating windows and precast, projecting fins (simplified paired brackets) extending from the sixth through ninth floors provide a vertical rhythm that represents the bureaucratic levels.
+The brick mound rising from City Hall Plaza contains public-facing transactional services; the middle zone uses monumental columns and ceremonial spaces identified by large, projecting, cast-in-place hoods to symbolize the mayor and City Council as leaders of government; the crown composed of repeating windows and precast, projecting fins (simplified paired brackets) extending from the sixth through ninth floors provide a vertical rhythm that represents the bureaucratic office levels.
 The north end of the east elevation along Congress Street features a brick-clad terraced element that both emphasizes the elevating of the building from the ground level and secures the transactional functions behind a solid mass that is lit from skylights above the terraces.

 There are three public entrances to the building.
 The west entrance rises from City Hall Plaza by way of a brick ramp (originally a set of brick steps, but changed for improved accessibility in 2021-2022) for entry at the third floor.
-The north entrance leads from the plaza directly into a covered area that extends into the building, leading the public directly into the transaction level.
+The north entrance leads from the plaza directly into a covered area that extends into the building, leading the public directly into a double-height interior space with perimeter window transaction counters to facilitate public interactions with government, such as licenses, permits and parking ticket payments.
 The east entrance at Congress Street is deeply recessed and almost hidden from view, serving primarily as an entrance for City Hall staff.
 This area also accommodates private elevator access to the mayor's office.

-A central courtyard was originally designed as a way to allow a public pass-through of the building, intended as a public space that encouraged visual access to the interior shapes of the building while remaining on the exterior.
-The courtyard is accessed by a series of brick lined ramps from the west elevation.
+A central courtyard was originally designed as a way to allow a public pass-through of the building, intended as a public space that encouraged visual access to the interior shapes of the building while remaining an outdoor space.
+The courtyard is accessed by a series of brick lined ramps from the west elevation as well as through a mezzanine entrance from the lobby area.
 In the courtyard, a central, pyramidal skylight and a series of rectangular skylights were intended to pass light into the transaction level below.
 Prior to the courtyard closing because of security concerns, the public could continue down a stairway to Congress Street.
 Public access through the courtyard remains closed due to security concerns.
 The red brick texture throughout the building achieves a mottled texture through the use of sand-struck and water-struck brick varieties chosen from many New England brick sources.